akeneo/pim-docs/cookbook/catalog/product/query.rst

     | 3   | AKNTS_BPM   |
     | ... | ...         |
     +-----+-------------+
-    20 first products on 112 matching these criterias
+    20 first products on 112 matching these criteria

 You can use the option `json-output` to obtain a json result.